nurkholiqansori/Get-API-MyAnimeList/README.md

-# apiMyAnimeList
+# How To Get the API MyAnimeList

-Getting your API MyAnimeList
+1. Get Key from your account of myanimelist